-- Baseline of Heart Matters intervention
+Baseline of Heart Matters intervention;

-- 12 months-post intervention
+12 months-post intervention;

-- 18 months-post intervention
+18 months-post intervention.

-Dr. Corbie-Smith, Director for the Center for Health Equity Research, is the lead investigator for Re-engaging Ethics: Ethical Issues in Engaged Research.
+The Organizational Networks, Assets, and Collaborations (ONAC) Study is a mixed method study that allows for a longitudinal and community-engaged assessment of organizational assets Dr. Corbie-Smith, Director for the Center for Health Equity Research, is the lead investigator for Re-engaging Ethics: Ethical Issues in Engaged Research.
 The project was awarded by the Greenwall Foundation, and aims to create guidelines to support ethical engagement in community engaged research.
 These guidelines are intended to aid academic and community researchers in the conducting of community engaged research and bioethicists and IRB members guidance of community engaged research.

 MAPSCorps pairs high school youth with science-oriented university students.
 Working in teams, MAPSCorps youth walk every block of their communities, observing, collecting, cataloguing, and analyzing data about all public-facing businesses and organizations.
 The original program was developed at the University of Chicago.
 In partnership with the Chicago team, MAPSCorps NC has been adapted for Edgecombe and Nash counties of North Carolina.
 Youth mappers will begin by documenting the assets in the city of Rocky Mount.
 In future years, mapping will expand to include other townships in the Twin Counties.

 Clinical Scholars is a new national leadership opportunity for clinically active health care providers spanning a range of disciplines – nurses, physicians, pharmacists, physical therapists, dentists, allied health, veterinarians, and many others.
 Working together in interprofessional teams, participants will engage in intensive learning, mentoring and networking to lead transformative change – centered on health equity – in their communities.